UT Tyler Baseball: Patriots take 2 of 3 from Eastern New Mexico

 The No. 17 UT Tyler Patriots claimed two wins in a three-game Lone Star Conference series with Eastern New Mexico over the weekend at Irwin Field.

-On Friday, the Patriots won 12-0 before taking the first game of a doubleheader 6-1 on Saturday.
+On Friday, the Patriots won 12-0 before taking the first game of a Saturday doubleheader 6-1.
 The Greyhounds won the final game of the series, 10-9 in 10 innings.

 The Patriots have a non-conference game on Tuesday against Southern Arkansas at Irwin Field.
 First pitch is set for 4 p.m.